tableau/extensions-api/docs/trex_tableau_viz.md

 layout: docs
 ---

 Tableau Viz provides a lightweight method for creating visualizations in Tableau.
-You provide a declarative description of graph or chart, and then call a method to render the description as an SVG image that you can embed in your dashboard extension.
+You provide a declarative description of a graph or chart, and then call a method to render the description as an SVG image that you can embed in your dashboard extension.
 The description includes the data (or programmatically adds the data) and specifies the type of chart you wish to create and how it should be encoded.
 This feature is available through the Dashboard Extensions API and employs the same visualization pipeline that Tableau uses.